By Wendy Stoltz / Last Modified On January 15, 2023

 - Remove the granola from the oven and allow it to cool to room temperature.

-Break the granola into your desired size and store in an airtight container at room temperature for up to 7 days.
+Break the granola into your desired size and store it in an airtight container at room temperature for up to 7 days.

-Is Granola Gluten Free?
+Is Granola Gluten-Free?

 Yes and no, if you buy your granola from the store.
-Just like any processed and packaged food it may be made with products that contain gluten and it may also be processed in a facility that processes wheat.
+Just like any processed and packaged food, it may be made with products that contain gluten, and it may also be processed in a facility that processes wheat.

 Not all oats used in gluten-free granola are actually gluten-free.
-While oats are naturally gluten-free they can become contaminated any time between planting and processing.
+While oats are naturally gluten-free, they can become contaminated any time between planting and processing.
 It's best to use certified gluten-free oats or purity protocol oats.

 Always check labels before you purchase gluten-free granola.

-Store your homemade maple granola in an air-tight container in a cool, dry place like a cupboard.
+Store your homemade maple granola in an air-tight container like a cupboard in a cool, dry place.
 It should last for at least 7 days.
-You can also freeze granola in zipper bags or freezer containers for up to three months.

 Nut-Free Maple Granola